website watertownhistory.org

 years past, the authorities of the Holy Cross order several months ago gave

-congregation until the annual meeting of the chapter which meets at Notre Dame
+until the annual meeting of the chapter which meets at Notre Dame in July of

-of the chapter last week it was decided that only one priest would be assigned
+chapter last week it was decided that only one priest

-to St. Bernard’s congregation in the future, and Rev. Father Rodgers, an old
+would be assigned to St. Bernard’s congregation in the future, and Rev. Father

 08 02 DEATH OF